Avoids Probate

 If you can't manage your affairs, your successor trustee takes over immediately, with no guardianship hearing and no court supervision.

-Real estate is the #1 reason to use a trust.
+Owning real estate is the #1 reason to use a trust.
 Probate on an Ohio home is slow and public.
 A trust skips it entirely.

 Multiple properties, in or out of state, transfer cleanly through one trust instead of probate in every county.